Unclothing Modesty - A World of Sexual Immorality

 "Coverings" is translated from the Hebrew word "chăgôr," which means "loincloths" or "loin coverings," "aprons," a belt (for the waist): - apron, armor, gird (-le).

-According to the Hebrew, they literally used fig leaves in an attempt to cover themselves.
+According to the Hebrew language, they literally used fig leaves in an attempt to cover themselves.
 An apron or belt implies they only covered a portion of their bodies.
 After God learned that Adam and Eve realized they were naked, He was not satisfied with how they were covered, thus confirming the fig leaves were not sufficient for God.

 "Then the LORD God called to Adam and said to him, "Where are you?"
 So he said, "I heard Your voice in the garden, and I was afraid because I was naked, and I hid myself."
 And He said, "Who told you that you were naked?
 Have you eaten from the tree of which I commanded you that you should not eat?""
 (Genesis 3:9-11)